Tournament of the Fallen Stag Sat., Oct. 17, 2026, Newark, DE

 Come, all ye armored fighters, show your skills at arms in the Tournament of the Fallen Stag in the Shire of Caer Adamant.
 Gather your weapons and arrive prepared to fight in a Bear Pit style, timed points tournament for official bragging rights!

-Fighters will spin our WHEEL OF DOOM to determine the weapon form(s) they charge into battle wielding.
+We may use our WHEEL OF DOOM to determine the weapon form(s) they charge into battle wielding.
 The Wheel of Doom could have sword and round shield, two weapons, great weapon or spear, so bring everything you own!
 There may be more slots for other weapons forms.
 Will axes show up?
 Broken Lances?
 Flailing Cats?
 Rats on a stick?
 Only the Marshal knows and we haven’t heard – yet.
 Bribery might work, depending upon the bribe.
 No one has tried it yet…

 FENCING TOURNAMENT